 Becoming a Travel Blogger doesn´t happen overnight.
-If you have been reading for a while you´ll know that most of my site is about Life in Spain, Food or the Mediterranean Lifestyle.
-I´ve been updating this site since 2011 and will soon celebrate 10 years of the blog.
+If you are a regular reader you´ll know that most of my site is about Life in Spain, Food and the Mediterranean Lifestyle.
+I´ve been updating this site since early 2011.
+This year I celebrate 13 years of blogging. (even though its slightly more than that)

-Sometimes I am asked why I became a Travel Blogger.
-You may be wondering how you become a blogger yourself.
-Or even wonder how I began travel writing.
+Sometimes I am asked how I became a Travel Blogger.
+You may be looking to start a blog yourself.
 So I thought I´d explain a few things about being a blogger and how it came about.
+I don´t think any two bloggers have the same back story, as it is such a new profession and so creative too.

 Fascinated by culture

 Travel has always been a big part of my life.
 Even when I was very young I was fascinated by languages and other cultures.
 Over the years I turned this passion from a mere curiosity into a lifestyle.
-And now a career although it has been a very gradual process.
+Nowdays, culture, food and travel are my career but it was a very gradual process to get where I am today.

 Working in multinational companies often comes along with business travel.
 My first experience was a 2 month training course in Manchester.
-Staying for weeks on end at a local hotel was my first experience in business travel.
+At the time I was living in Barcelona.
+So staying for weeks on end at a local hotel was my first experience in business travel.
 Manchester was a fun city to be located in and the weekends there just flew by.

 Other Business trips have been to Milan, Ettlingen in Germany, Madrid, Seville, Lisbon, Barcelona, London and Edinburgh.
 Most of this corporate travel was organised for me.
 Although any business traveller knows that even the best laid plans don´t always work out.